 Our study weekend – with renowned speaker and journalist Dr. Uwe Siemon-Netto – is now open to all!
-Whether you’re a student or not, laity or clergy – you are welcome to attend.
-The cost has also been reduced – only $5 for the whole weekend (including meals and all sessions), or just $1 per lecture.
+Whether you’re a student or not, approved laity or clergy – you are welcome to attend.
+The cost has also been reduced – only $5 for the whole weekend (including meals and all sessions), remedy or just $1 per lecture.
 See full details below.
-If you would like a full-color flyer publicizing this event, please let me know.
+If you would like a full-color flyer publicizing this event, approved please let me know.

 Study Weekend 2010 – “Vocation: God makes Good Use of YOU!” – 9 – 11 April 2010

 Please register ASAP by emailing Pastor Andrae.
 Cost is only $5; $1 per single session.
 If expense is a problem, please let me know as there are grants available!